mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "I'll be right back," he said.

-    "Kip!"
+    "Kipnu!"

     But he was off, heading down the tree before thi could stop him.

-    Back on the ground, Kip took the rope off and followed the pathway the group had taken as quickly and quietly as they had.
+    Back on the ground, Kipnu took the rope off and followed the pathway the group had taken as quickly and quietly as they had.
 Nearing the group, he saw their listeners and remembered to put his own on.

 "Hey, what's going on?" he asked Ginnu at a whisper.